 Since this plant is quick to germinate, establish, and set seeds it often doesn’t develop deep and entrenched roots.
 So, pulling weeds can disturb the delicate roots of fenugreek.

 I weed the bed before planting.
 Then I use mulch, such as leaf mold, to side-dress the plants after they emerge and suppress weed seed germination.
 If weeds emerge, you can clip them at the head with scissors to keep them in check until you harvest your fenugreek.

-This plant really only need some well-aged compost to grow well.
-You don't want to add any kind of fast-acting fertilizer for good production.
+This plant really only needs some well-aged compost to grow well.
+You don’t want to add any kind of fast-acting fertilizer for good production.
 Excess nitrogen will stunt these plants.

 If plants need a mid-season fertility boost, compost tea is your best bet to stimulate growth.
 Just add 1 part compost tea to every 8 parts water in your watering can and moisten the soil like usual.
 You can also use low nitrogen, high beneficial bacteria fertilizers like fish emulsion to perk plants up in extended hot or dry periods.

 Fenugreek has very few problems in an organic garden.
 The slightly bitter, spicy taste to the leaves tends to deter varmints and deer.
 From my experience, even bean beetles don’t seem to realize this plant is a legume.
 However, there are a few things to be on the lookout for.

 Aphids tend to go after just about everything in the garden at some point, even fenugreek.
 They don’t usually cause much damage to seed pods.
 However, if you are growing Fenugreek for leaves, they make eating methi seem pretty unappetizing.

 Fortunately treating aphids is incredibly easy.
 Just use a soft cloth and some soapy water to wash them off.
 Then, drench your plant with water to eliminate the soap.